Numan-Patil/Numan-Patil.github.io/README.md

 This portfolio is packed with custom-built interactive elements:

 ### 🎨 Modern & Playful UI
-- A clean, responsive layout with a unique, chunky design aesthetic inspired by *bento layouts*, featuring bold borders and shadows.
+- A clean, responsive layout with a unique, chunky design aesthetic inspired by *neobrutalism* and *bento layouts*, featuring bold borders and shadows.

 ### 📱 Fully Responsive Design
 - The layout fluidly adapts to all screen sizes, from mobile phones to widescreen desktops, with a mobile-first approach.